 Judy received the highest fee ever paid a performer on the show up to that date, 3,000 pounds, which she donated to Lady Hoar’es Fund To Aid Thalidomide Children.”

-March 10, 1965: Judy singed to play Jean Harlow’s mother in the Electronovision version of Harlow.
+March 10, 1965: Judy was signed to play Jean Harlow’s mother in the Electronovision version of Harlow.
 This was announced on March 11 in Hedda Hopper’s column.
 Full-page ads with Judy name appeared in the trades.
 There were three weeks of planned rehearsals, with shooting st to start on March 31.
-On March 22, here second day on the project, Judy Judy left the project.
+On March 22, her second day on the project, Judy left.
 She was replaced by Eleanor Parker who was then replaced by Ginger Rogers.
 Judy allegedly told Carol Lynley (who was playing Jean Harlow), “Honey, I’m not drunk, I’m not on drugs, and I’m telling you this is a piece of junk, and I’m getting out!”

 March 10, 1967: At 5:30 a.m., Judy met her future husband, Mickey Deans, for the first time, when he delivered some Ritalin pills to her at the St. Regis Hotel, as she hadn’t slept and needed to be “up” to catch a plane to California to report for work on Valley of the Dolls.
 Heads and the pills, and Judy was able to catch her play, flying home to Los Angeles with ex-husband Sid Luft, and children Lorna and Joe Luft.